- Tuition: $502.25/credit (resident); nonresident tuition varies | Fees

 - Options: Also available as a minor

-In the Manufacturing Operations Management certificate, you will study the most recent practices and technologies and understand them from the perspective of competitive business demands.
+In the Manufacturing Operations Management (MM) certificate, you will study the most recent practices and technologies and understand them from the perspective of competitive business demands.

 This certificate will help you develop in-demand skills and knowledge in: